South Asian cinema and video online distribution (VOD) research network

 Sector Academic/University

-Impact Conference paper, two workshops and one public screening at Inter-Asia Cultural Studies conference.
+Impact Conference paper, two workshops and one public talk at Inter-Asia Cultural Studies conference.
 Title of our cluster, which presents and organises these activities: 'Regional Streaming Networks: video online distribution and transnational exchange in South Asia and beyond'.
 Aimed at presenting the current network's preliminary finding and extending the debate on VOD to scholars based across Asia, our cluster's activities have two additional objectives: 1) to identify possible partners for a future AHRC funding application; 2) to facilitate a comparative approach by gathering information of the spread and impact of VOD in East and South East Asia.

 Start Year 2023